Whatever struggle or frustration we face in our marriage bed impacts both of us.

 Anxiety is the number one reason for any sexual dysfunction and many times we may not even realize that it is happening.
 I think there are multiple ways that wives can help reduce anxiety for her husband…

-Give him options – there are other ways to enjoy sex besides intercourse.
+There are other ways to enjoy sex besides intercourse.
 Song of Songs is filled with all kinds of delight.
-Open up the possibilities by learning to enjoy oral or manual sex – not just as foreplay – but as the main event.
+Open up the possibilities by learning to enjoy oral or manual sex .
+Not just as foreplay, but as the main event.
 Don’t over emphasize the importance of intercourse.
 There is no hierarchy of orgasmic experiences.

 Do what you can to reduce anxiety and stress during sex.
 Be flexible, take ownership for your own stuff, keep things light hearted and enjoy whatever happens.